Aryaman73/aryaman73.github.io/content/posts/j1-visa-guide.md

 Once you are let into the embassy, you'll follow the line and go to multiple booths.
 If my memory is correct, the first is verifying your documents and submitting your photograph, followed by biometrics (fingerprints), followed by the interview.
 You will be asked very basic questions during the interview:

-- Details about your job (job title, responsibilities, location of office, start/end date)
+- Details about your job (job title, responsibilities, location of the office, start/end date)
 - Details about your background (education, past jobs, or internships)
 - Other logistical information (flights, housing) (I was never asked this, but others have been)
 - Plans to leave the US (I was never asked this, but others have been)